danieltjw/aifutures/README.md

 In a post-basic-scarcity future created by the [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels), we will be less upset and sensitive to minor discriminations as inequality will not be a concern.

-With more free time to spare, we will have more opportunity to be kinder to each other.
-Studies show that how kind we are to each other is dependent on how busy we are.
+With more free time to spare, we will have more opportunity to be kinder to each other.nder an AGI-HUma Studies show that how kind we are to each other is dependent on how busy we are.

 ---